redis/docs/content/integrate/prometheus-with-redis-enterprise/observability.md

 why application latency might be high.
 Application latency can be caused by a variety of factors, including a low cache hit rate.

-High Proxy CPU - There are several possible causes of high proxy CPU.
-First, a high rate of evictions, or a networking issue.

 | Issue | Possible causes | Remediation |
 | ------ | ------ | :------ |
 |Slow database operations | Confirm that there are no excessive slow operations in the Redis slow log. | If possible, reduce the number of slow operations being sent to the database. <br/>If this not possible, consider increasing the number of shards in the database. |